RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

    docker push <account-id>.dkr.ecr.<region>.amazonaws.com/fraud-batch:latest
    ```
 3. **Launch a SageMaker Processing or Batch Transform job:**
-   - Use the ECR image and specify S3 input/output locations.
+   - Use the ECR image and specify S3 input/output locations in your SageMaker job definition.
-   - Your script in `app/main.py` should use `boto3` to download input data from S3 and upload results back to S3.
+   - The container will run all batch scripts and aggregate results automatically (see Dockerfile entrypoint).
+   - All outputs will be written to the S3 location mapped to your `output_dir` in `config.yaml`.
+   - You can pass AWS credentials via `config.yaml` or as environment variables at job launch if needed.

 ---
 ## 🛠️ Production/Batch Inference & AWS Integration (2025 Update)